Our home is our sanctuary (hopefully!). It’s where we raise our children and grow love.

 Shower Curtains And Liners

 Have you ever noticed the strong smell that many shower curtains have when you first buy them and bring them home?
 That is called off-gassing :/

-Did you know that shower curtains made with PVC (polyvinyl chloride) and have been shown to release over 100 chemicals into the air?
+Did you know that shower curtains made with PVC (polyvinyl chloride) have been shown to release over 100 chemicals into the air?

-Not only that, several of the chemicals in found in shower curtains have been classified by the EPA as hazardous air pollutants.
+Not only that, several of the chemicals found in shower curtains have been classified by the EPA as hazardous air pollutants.

 If you want to lessen your exposure to these harmful chemicals and choose a shower curtain that will not contribute to indoor air pollution, there are a few great options: